TanyaS08/data_cleaning_and_standards/README.md

 similar to to assertr but tailored for constructing/filling in the taxonomic information for invertebrate species.
 The resolved taxonomy (for all morpho species barring those listed as unknown) for the current dataset can be found in `clean_data/`.
-As not all species could be resolved by querying a single database (without requiring user input and thus negating the automation/reproducibility of the workflow) two different databases are queried.
+As not all species could be resolved by querying a single database (without requiring user input and thus negating the automation/reproducibility of the workflow) two different databases are (automatically) queried.